Ryan5453/demucs/README.md

 # Separate all audio files in the current directory
 demucs separate *.mp3
 ```

+**Note:** Demucs also provides a `demucs-inference` command in your enviornment.
+This is identical to the `demucs` command, but is provided for compatibility with uvx.

+## Cog Usage

+Demucs provides a [Cog](https://github.com/replicate/cog), which allows you to easily deploy a Demucs model as a REST API.
+You can alternatively use the hosted version at [Replicate](https://replicate.com/ryan5453/demucs).

 ## API Usage

 Demucs provides a Python API for separating audio files.
 Please refer to the [API docs](docs/api.md) for more information.